Diving in Cabo San Lucas - Bluewater Dive Travel

 • Santa Maria Cove

 • A rocky reef covered in colorful corals and home to tropical fish, turtles, bat rays, and sea bass.
-This is a great site for photography and full of colorful life.
+This is a great site for photography and is full of colorful life.

 • Chileno Bay

-• Only half-a-mile from shore, this intricate site is covered in coral trees and sea fans and is great for critter-spotting.
+• Only half a mile from shore, this intricate site is covered in coral trees and sea fans and is great for critter-spotting.
 Larger species also pass through the bay, and manta rays, turtles, and nurse sharks frequently visit the reef.

 • Cabo Pulmo Marine Sanctuary